 It’s not a very good film, but I have seen worse movies prominently featuring Steven Seagal.

-There was really no reason to do a fourth Spider-Man film without the folks who made the first three, other than to save money by hiring newer, younger, hungrier, cheaper talent (unless there’s some deadline-related film rights thing going on) and I can’t think of any reason to reboot Spider-Man rather than hiring a new director and principals the way they do with, like, James Bond movies (The character actors that the films of the Spider-Man franchise were stocked with were all top-notch, and it was hard to imagine new players approving on some of those portrayals).
+There was really no reason to do a fourth Spider-Man film without the folks who made the first three, other than to save money by hiring newer, younger, hungrier, cheaper talent (unless there’s some deadline-related film rights thing going on) and I can’t think of any reason to reboot Spider-Man rather than hiring a new director and principals the way they do with, like, James Bond movies (The character actors that the films of the Spider-Man franchise were stocked with were all top-notch, and it was hard to imagine new players improving on some of those portrayals).

 So this was a rather weird big summer superhero movie for me in that I didn’t care about it at all, and didn’t see it until my library received DVDs of it (And even then, I brought it home and it sat on an end table for a few days before I made time to watch it).